Izidine/IBM_DataScience_Capstone/README.md

 ### 1.2.
 Business Problem

-The quick way of COVID-19 contagion has proved to be a major challenge for front line professionals, so the WHO delegation intends to take all precautions, staying in a Hotel located in the County with major positive cases of COVID-19 in NY State (to address the pandemic), but closest (less than 1.5 KM) to hospitals for first aid purposes.
+The quick way of COVID-19 contagion has proved to be a major challenge for front line professionals, so the WHO delegation intends to take all precautions, staying in a Hotel located in the County with highest positive cases of COVID-19 in NY State (to address the pandemic), but closest (less than 1.5 KM) to hospitals for first aid purposes.

 ### 1.3.
 Data Sources